 Purple Heart Day

-On August 7th, in recognition of Purple Heart Day, Purple Hearts Reunited will host an unprecedented event on the steps of Federal Hall.
+On August 7th, in recognition of Purple Heart Day, Purple Hearts Reunited will host an unprecedented event at 5:15 p.m at Federal Hall.
 8 Purple Hearts from WWI, WWII, Korea, Vietnam and Iraq will be reunited with the Veteran or the Veteran’s family.
 This special event would not be possible without the support of local Veteran Service Organizations.
-Special thanks to the United War Veteran’s Council and The Daughter’s of the American Revolution Knickerbocker Chapter for their support.
+Special thanks to the United War Veterans Council, the Daughters of the American Revolution based in New York City, the Sons of the Revolution in the State of New York and the New York City Fire Department.
+Special thanks to our sponsors – Bank of America, BNY Mellon, First Data, Unite US, Donna and Remo Pizzagalli, Joshua G. Parker, 14th Star Brewery, Heroes Vodka, Sword & Plough, Vineyard Vines, Grunt Style, Select Design and Union Street Media. *The ceremony is free to the public and open to the media.

 Sponsor Event When & Where